 Next month, I’ll share more of our experience on the PATH program and how much it helped when my mother-in-law became a hospice patient.

 Bio: Elaine Mansfield’s book Leaning into Love: A Spiritual Journey through Grief won the 2015 Independent Publishers Book Award Gold Medal for Aging, Death, and Dying.
 Her TEDx talk is “Good Grief!
 What I Learned from Loss.”
 Elaine gives presentations and workshops and has been a Hospicare volunteer since 2009 in a variety of roles.
-She and writes https://elainemansfield.com/blog/ at her website https://elainemansfield.com.
+You’ll find her blog at https://elainemansfield.com/blog/.
+For more information about Elaine’s work, see her website.